This unit introduces and explores 24-hour time and time zones.

 - You may need to demonstrate counting in hours and minutes until 18:45 is reached, noting the significance of 12:00 noon as the halfway point through a 24-hour day.
 Proceed through the slides showing other boarding passes to work out the 24-hour times.

-- Copymaster Two provides a sequence of problems for students to practise reading and writing 24-time.
-Ask students to work on the problems independently at first before sharing their answers with a partner.
+- Copymaster 2 provides a sequence of problems for students to practise reading and writing 24-hour time.
+Students could work on the problems independently at first, although some may be best supported by encouraging mahi tahi (collaboration) among students.
+They should share and discuss their thinking and answers.

 In this session the class practise working with 24-hour time in the context of the commuter train that runs from Waikanae to Wellington.
 Use of 24-hour time for public transport is quite rare in New Zealand but is common in Asia and Europe.

-- Look at the first three slides of PowerPoint Three to introduce the context of two commuters, Henare and Leisha, who work in central Wellington.
+- Look at the first three slides of PowerPoint 3 to introduce the context of two commuters, Henare and Leisha, who work in central Wellington.
 Commuting can result in long working days.

 What does it mean to commute to work?